skyerhxx/AE_TextSpotter_combine-train-and-eval/README.md

 I write training and evaluating part in a unified code.

-The though is simple: take "test_cfg" and "test_pipeline" from test config file into train config file; data in config file also need to be added val part; implement an ReCTSEvalHook
+The modification is simple:

+​				①take "test_cfg" and "test_pipeline" from test config file into train config file;

+​				   data in config file also need to be added val part;

+​				②implement an ReCTSEvalHook